Lamborghini Countach LP400 (1974)

 The LP400 was the first generation of Countach and was armed with a 4 litre V12 that produced 370 horsepower.
 The engine was mounted lengthways, giving the Countach its full name of LP (Longitudinale Posteriore).
 Little had altered from the final form of the prototype.
 The styling had become more aggressive as the car required large air scoops and vents to keep it from overheating and the conventional headlights were installed but, overall, the shape remained sleek.
 In total, 151 LP400s were built between 1974 and 1978.

-The Lamborghini Countach is limited to only 199 editions.
+The Lamborghini Countach is limited to only 199 pieces.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.